WhatsApp Guide

 Learn how to implement a custom WhatsApp authentication form into your application.

-Step 1 : Request a QR Code
+Step 1 : Start a WhatsApp authentication

 --url https://{YOUR_DSN}/api/v1/accounts \